17+ Best Mezcal Brands and Logos

 Mezcal Vago Logo

-The company was started in 2013 by two Americans, Dylan Sloan, and Judah Kuper, who loved the old ways of making mezcal.
-They teamed up with Aquilino García López, a mezcal-making master from Oaxaca, Mexico.
-He taught them to make mezcal the old-fashioned way, like crushing agave by hand and using wooden vats for fermenting.
+The company was founded in 2013 by two Americans, Dylan Sloan and Judah Kuper, who were passionate about traditional mezcal production.
+They partnered with Aquilino García López, a mezcal master from Oaxaca, Mexico.
+He taught them to make mezcal the traditional way, such as crushing agave by hand and using wooden vats for fermentation.

-They wanted to bring these traditional mezcals to the U.S., making them in small amounts to keep the quality high.
-By 2016, people started to enjoy their mezcal, which comes from different types of agave plants.
+They wanted to bring these traditional mezcals to the U.S., producing them in small batches to maintain high quality.
+By 2016, mezcal had become more widely enjoyed, made from various agave varieties.
 They even made a special mezcal called Elote, flavored with roasted corn husks, which gives it a sweet, smoky taste.

-Sloan and Kuper keep working with Don Aquilino to make more mezcal but still stick to the traditional methods.
-Mezcal Vago is praised for caring about the environment and ensuring everyone who helps make the mezcal is treated and paid fairly.
+Sloan and Kuper continue working with Don Aquilino to produce more mezcal while adhering to traditional methods.
+Mezcal Vago is praised for its commitment to the environment and for ensuring that everyone who helps produce the mezcal is treated and paid fairly.

 Nuestra Soledad